sgreben/subst/README.md

 ## Use it

-`subst` reads definitions from CLI arguments, reads from stdin, and writes to stdout.
+`subst` uses key=value mappings given as CLI arguments, reads from stdin, and writes to stdout.
 The stdin input is line-buffered.

 ```text